Renee Rabinowitz: Related incidents

-Personal life
+Personal life and death

 Rabinowitz had three children from her first marriage.
 She was divorced from her first husband in 1986, and married Rabbi Stanley M. Wagner of Denver, Colorado, in November 1990.
 She gained two stepchildren through her marriage to Wagner.
 Rabinowitz and Wagner made Aliyah to Israel in 2006, but frequently visited the United States.
 She lived the final years of her life in an assisted-living facility in Jerusalem.
 Rabinowitz died on May 19, 2020, in Jerusalem.

 Awards and honors

 In 2016, Rabinowitz was included in the BBC 100 Women list of most influential women.